JHSRobo/corews/docs/setup.md

 ## Test Setups
 The ideal test setup is as follows:

-- Ubuntu 22.04 LTS Desktop running natively on a laptop
+- Ubuntu 24.04.1 LTS Desktop running natively on a laptop
-- Ubuntu 22.04 LTS Server running on a testbench.
+- Ubuntu 24.04.1 LTS Server running on a testbench.

 If this is unattainable, there are several other ways to simulate topside.

-* Ubuntu 22.04 LTS in WSL on Windows
+* Ubuntu 24.04.1 LTS in WSL on Windows

-* Ubuntu 22.04 LTS in a VMWare Virtual Machine on Windows
+* Ubuntu 24.04.1 LTS in a VMWare Virtual Machine on Windows

-* Ubuntu 22.04 LTS in a UTM Virtual Machine on MacOS
+* Ubuntu 24.04.1 LTS in a UTM Virtual Machine on MacOS

 Booting (or dual-booting) Ubuntu natively is always preferred, because network interfaces can be difficult in virtual machines and WSL.
+For anyone attempting to use WSL, VMWare, or any other Windows alternative, you can merge networks with the Windows tool Hyper-V.

 UTM seems to be a seamless virtualization experience on MacOS, though.
 VMWare is relatively untested for the purposes of TCU virtualization, and WSL users will need to keep in mind that all of their text editing must be done through a terminal text editor like [NeoVim](https://neovim.io/) or with the [WSL Extension for VSCode](https://code.visualstudio.com/docs/remote/wsl).

 ## Setting up a TCU
 ### Part 1 (Production Hardware)
-* Flash a USB drive with [Ubuntu 22.04 LTS Desktop](https://ubuntu.com/download/desktop/thank-you?version=22.04.3&architecture=amd64) using [Balena Etcher](https://etcher.balena.io/).
+* Flash a USB drive with [Ubuntu 24.04.1 LTS Desktop](https://ubuntu.com/download/desktop/thank-you?version=22.04.3&architecture=amd64) using [Balena Etcher](https://etcher.balena.io/).
-* Plug the USB drive into the NUC.
+* Plug the USB drive into the laptop.
-* Access the NUC BIOS (Press F2 during power-on)
+* Access BIOS (Press F2 during power-on)
   * Disable Secure Boot.
-  * Set After Power Failure to Power On.
   * If necessary, edit the boot order to prioritize the thumb-drive over Windows.
   * Save your changes and exit.

 ### Part 1 (Dual-Booting)
 * [Shrink a disk partition](https://learn.microsoft.com/en-us/windows-server/storage/disk-management/shrink-a-basic-volume) by 25-35 GB.
 * If you have bitlocker encryption, disable it.
-* Flash a USB drive with [Ubuntu 22.04 LTS Desktop](https://ubuntu.com/download/desktop/thank-you?version=22.04.3&architecture=amd64) using [Balena Etcher](https://etcher.balena.io/).
+* Flash a USB drive with [Ubuntu 24.04.1 LTS Desktop](https://ubuntu.com/download/desktop/thank-you?version=22.04.3&architecture=amd64) using [Balena Etcher](https://etcher.balena.io/).
 * Plug the USB drive into the laptop.
 * Access your laptop BIOS (Button varies by manufacturer)
   * (OPTIONAL) Disable Secure Boot.